-High-performance organizations have demonstrated that a value-driven approach should take priority (or at least have equal importance with cost-reduction efforts), with a strong appreciation for market pressures and the ability to respond to those pressures-such as customer demands, the availability of new technologies, and competitor pressure-quickly and reliably, and without requiring heroics from their technology teams.
-Visionary technical leaders understand this and are notably optimizing for speed over cost, which is a significant shift in mindset (a strategy cited by DevOps leader Courtney Kissler).
+Elite-performing organizations have demonstrated that a value-driven approach should take priority (or at least have equal importance with costreduction efforts), with a strong appreciation for market pressures and the ability to respond to those pressures-such as customer demands, the availability of new technologies, and competitor pressure-quickly and reliably, and without requiring heroics from their technology teams.
+Visionary technical leaders understand this and are notably optimizing for speed over cost, which is a significant shift in mindset (a strategy cited by DevOps leader Courtney Kissler4).